-HSSU standards do not permit any signs, notices or advertisements to be inscribed or affixed to either the inside or outside of the buildings (excluding designated bulletin boards).
+HSSU standards do not permit any signs, notices or advertisements to be inscribed or affixed to either the inside or outside of the buildings.
+There are designated bulletin boards on every floor of each residential facility for the purpose of advertising events and programs.
 Notices posted on designated bulletin boards must be appropriate for all audiences, and they should adhere to posting policies.
-Sidewalk chalking is permissible on completely exposed sidewalks between buildings (avoid sidewalks under overhangs, etc) only.
+Sidewalk chalking is permissible on completely exposed sidewalks between buildings (avoid sidewalks under overhangs, etc.) only.

-The Assistant Director of Residential Life and Residential Life Coordinator must approve flyers, posters, door hangers, and other promotional, advertising, or discussion literature or gimmicks.
-Approved postings will be hung or distributed in the residential areas at the direction of the Assistant Director of Residential Life.
-No postings may be made on glass or wood surfaces without the explicit permission of the Assistant Director of Residential Life.
+The Office of Communications must approve flyers, posters, door hangers, and other promotional, advertising, or discussion literature or gimmicks.
+Once the Office of Communications has given approval, the Director of Student Engagement must stamp each advertisement material before being posted on a bulletin board.
+Approved postings will be hung or distributed in the residential areas at the direction of the Assistant Director of Residential Life and Director of Student Engagement.
+No postings may be made on glass or wood surfaces without the explicit permission of the Assistant Director of Residential Life or Director of Student Engagement.
 Inappropriate or unapproved postings may be removed without notice.
-The complete posting policy for spaces and the campus policy is available in the Office of Student Engagement in the Student Center.
+The complete posting policy for spaces and the campus policy are available in the Office of Student Engagement in the Student Center.